Learning to Generate Rigid Body Interactions with Video Diffusion Models: Appendix

-\paragraph{Training Hyperparameters} We train \methodname using bf16 mixed precision for 1000 steps with a total batch size of 40 and saved checkpoints every 250 steps.
-Our backbone is initialized from the pretrained THUDM/CogVideoX-5b-I2V model.
+We train \methodname using bf16 mixed precision for 1000 steps with a total batch size of 40 and saved checkpoints every 250 steps.
+For CogvideoX, our backbone is initialized from the pretrained \emph{THUDM/CogVideoX-5b-I2V} model, for Wan with \emph{Wan-AI/Wan2.2-TI2V-5B} and for Cosmos with \emph{nvidia/Cosmos-Predict2.5-2B} from their respective HuggingFace repositories.
 For the Controlnet we used the first 8 transformer layers, a downscaling factor of 8 and a control-weight of 0.5.
-We use AdamW as the optimizer with a learning rate of $1 \times 10^{-4}$, $\beta_1$=0.9, $\beta_2$=0.95, a cosine-with-restart learning-rate schedule and a max gradient norm of 1.0.
+We use AdamW optimizer with a learning rate of $1 \times 10^{-4}$, $\beta_1$=0.9, $\beta_2$=0.95, a cosine-with-restart learning-rate schedule and a max gradient norm of 1.0. \looseness=-1